BACK TO THE FUTURE

 Get your hoverboard ready!

-The Ontario Stone, Sand & Gravel Association can’t wait to welcome you back in-person for the 2022 Conference in Ottawa at the Fairmont Chateau Laurier Hotel, February 23 – 24th.
+The Ontario Stone, Sand & Gravel Association can’t wait to welcome you back in-person for the 2022 Conference in Toronto at the Downtown Hilton Hotel, February 23 – 24th.

 Turning focus Back to the Future in a smarter, safer, and strong way is this year’s conference theme and we will do just that.